dev-academy-programme/concepts/javascript/data-structures.md

 You might like to play with ways of explore this data structure in the Node REPL.

-*(side note: REPL stands for Read-Evaluate-Print-Loop, when you have node installed and you type `node` into your command line, this brings up a simple interactive programming snadbox where you can play with inputs.
-The console on your browser is another example of a REPL)*
+Note: REPL stands for "Read Evaluate Print Loop".
+When you have node installed and you type `node` in your terminal, you'll enter a simple interactive programming snadbox where you can play with JavaScript directly.
+The console on your browser is another type of a REPL that provides access to the browser's DOM rather than the Node.js library.

-Try **chaining** property calls and navigating the data structure. e.g.
+Try **chaining** property calls and navigating the data structure.
+For example:

 ```js
 results.query.totalGreaterThan
 ```

-If an object is too deep you can also tell it to give you its keys using the method `Object.keys()` e.g.
+If an object is too deep you can also tell it to give you its keys using the method `Object.keys()`.
+For example:

 ```js
 Object.keys(response)
 Object.keys(response.query)
 ```

 You will encounter a lot of objects like this over the next few weeks.
-It's important to not be scared off and feel comfortable with playing around; try different approaches to get information out of them.
+It's important to not be scared off and feel comfortable exploring them.
+Try different approaches to get information out of them.